University of Washington Credit

 How does one sign up and how much does it cost?

-How does one pay for this credit?
+How does one pay and submit the application?

 What work is necessary for the credit and how is the course graded?